P-POP/Artisans/readme.md

 ---
 ### Inscription :

-- Dans le terminal mettre
+- Dans le terminal, mettre :

 > `symfony console make:registration-form`

-Répondre aux questions :
+- Répondre aux questions :

 > `Do you want to add a @UniqueEntity validation annotation on your Users class to make sure duplicate accounts aren't created? (yes/no) [yes] :`